N0wayN0/How_to_Git/README.md

     $ ssh-keygen -t rsa -b 4096 -C "email@example.com"

 ## Add your SSH key to the ssh-agent
-Start the ssh-agent in the background.
+Start the ssh-agent in the background:

     $ ssh-agent -s

 Then add your ssh-key to working agent:

     $ ssh-add ~/.ssh/key_name

 ## Check if ssh-key works